Here are some things that might make the experience of grief at uni different to elsewhere:

 After a loss, it can be difficult to live up to social expectations as you may have less energy or not be in the mood.
 You might feel disconnected from your peers and disinterested in the ‘usual’ activities.
 This can be lonely and frustrating.

 For some, a busy social life is a welcome distraction and reminder that life can be good.
-You may have to rethink what ‘fun’ means to you, but it’s possible to still enjoy student life while you’re grieving.
+You may have to rethink what ‘fun’ means to you, but it’s possible to still enjoy student life while grieving.

 Academic pressures